 The inlet rubber sealing between the filter frame and the drum, must be checked every year for wear and leakage.
+The rubber sealing should tighten against the inside of the drum.

 7.7 Backwash strainer

 A backwash strainer can be used to remove particles in the rinse water.
 Cleaning instructions of the backwash strainer is found in Appendix G.